ibm-cloud-docs/watson-assistant/collect-info.md

 #### Dynamic list of options
 {: #customer-response-type-options-dynamic}

 Within the options customer response, you can use the **dynamic** setting to generate the list when you need to ask questions that are potentially different each time and for each customer.
-You need to set up a list variable as the source of the options.
+You need to set up a variable as the source of the options.
 For more information, see [Dynamic options](/docs/watson-assistant?topic=watson-assistant-dynamic-options).

 ### Confirmation
 {: #customer-response-type-confirmation}